These Are 12 of the Most Beautiful White Sand Beaches in Europe

 If we asked you to think about Belgium, you’d likely imagine delicious Belgian chocolates, traditional Belgian waffles, and major cities filled with breathtaking architecture.
 What would you then think if we told you Belgium has several beautiful beaches?
 It does, and Oostende Strand in Ostend has a fantastic stretch of soft white sand.

 This famous beach is located alongside Ostend, offering convenient access to amenities, hotels, and other attractions in the city.
-Here, you can enjoy a pleasant stroll along the boardwalk and sunbathe on the beach.
+Here, you can enjoy a pleasant stroll along the boardwalk and sunbathe on the shore.
 Sailing enthusiasts might also be pleased to hear there are sailing clubs near the beach.

 Travel Tips